zodb/perfmetrics/README.rst

     	def mymethod(self):
     	    """Do some other possibly expensive thing"""

-Next, tell perfmetrics how to connect to statsd.
+Next, tell perfmetrics how to connect to Statsd.
 (Until you do, the perfmetrics package does not collect or send any metrics.)
-Ideally, your application should read the statsd URI from a configuration file, but this example uses a hard-coded URI for simplicity.
+Ideally, your application should read the Statsd URI from a configuration file at startup time, but this example uses a hard-coded URI for simplicity.

 .. testcode::